 The northern 132 / 88kV power line corridor (A) is located approximately halfway between the Kusile Power Station construction site and the existing Pretoria - Witbank railway.
 The intention of this power line is to feed a substation located halfway between the power station and the existing railway.
 The 132 / 88kV power line corridor being assessed is 70 metres wide and the servitude required is 36 metres in width.
-The two alternatives are very similar in sensitivities however alternative A-b is preferred since it crosses one less water body than alternative A-a.
+Alternative A-(b) was approved by the DEA.